 HUD-VASH Voucher Tracking: used for recording V8 HUD-VASH Voucher Tracking

-RETIRED (Outreach and Engagement): category for retired HUD Contact services prior to 2017 HUD Data Standards
+RETIRED (Outreach and Engagement): retired HUD Contact services prior to 2017 HUD Data Standards

-RETIRED (Outreach Contact): category for retired HUD Contact Services introduced in 2017 HUD Data Standards
+RETIRED (Outreach Contact): retired HUD Contact Services introduced in 2017 HUD Data Standards

 Case Management, Employment, and Housing Category selections trigger specific configuration options.
-All other options are not tied to Federal Partner reporting, have no special configuration options, and can be used by administrators however they see fit.
+All other options are not tied to Federal Partner reporting, have no unique configuration options, and can be used by administrators however they see fit.

 Site: the type of location in which the service is provided.

 Site Type: the setting in which the service is provided.
 This configuration determines subsequent service setting options.
 If you selected "Housing" as the Category, then you should select either "Residential: special needs only" or "Residential: special needs and non-special needs" as the Site Type.

 Status: whether the service is active or inactive (e.g., year-round vs. seasonal services).